Prompting Basics

 • When precision matters

-Tip: Don't be afraid of long prompts.
-More context = better results.
+Do not be afraid of long prompts.
+More relevant context produces better results.

 Tone and Style